algobulls/pyalgotrading/docs/pyalgotrad/upload.md

 `Please login to this URL with your AlgoBulls credentials and get your developer access token: https://app.algobulls.com/user/login`

-You will need to login to your AlgoBulls account and fetch the access token from:
+You will need to log in to your AlgoBulls account and fetch the access token from:

 Settings -> General -> Developer Options